How to start a staffing agency?

 How profitable is a staffing agency?
 A staffing agency should have a gross profit margin of 15-20% after all costs of sales.
 However, the net profit margin of a successful firm will be closer to 5-10%.

 Is a staffing agency a good business to start?
 Yes, 100%.
-A staffing agency has low barriers of entry, minimal start up costs, access to staffing funding and there is a lot of flexibility in running a successful staffing business.
+Opening a staffing company has low barriers of entry, minimal start up costs, access to staffing funding and there is a lot of flexibility in running a successful staffing business.